-Project Second Chance (PSC), the Contra Costa County Library Adult Literacy Program, offers free, confidential, one-on-one basic literacy instruction to people who read or write below the sixth grade level.
-PSC students are over 16 years of age, out of high school, and speak English well enough to communicate over the telephone and in person.
-PSC serves many adults with suspected learning disabilities, such as dyslexia.
+Project Second Chance (PSC) is the Library's Adult Literacy Program.
+It offers free, one-on-one reading, writing, and spelling tutoring to people who read or write below the sixth-grade level.
+PSC students are 16 years or older, out of high school, and speak English well enough to talk by phone or in person.
+PSC serves many adults with suspected learning disabilities, like dyslexia.

 Service animals are welcome in all Contra Costa County Library locations.
 A service animal is defined as a dog or miniature horse that has been individually trained to do work or perform tasks for an individual with a disability.

 Contra Costa County Library considers the needs of users with disabilities in the planning and layout of public programming, meeting spaces and facilities.
 The Library makes every effort to provide reasonable accommodations as requested by individuals with special needs with 72 hours notice.

 To request an accommodation for any of the Library’s programs, services, or activities, please inform the community library manager of your accommodation request.